-Pupils generally join St Edward’s in Little Griffins Nursery Class after their 3rd birthday, in Reception the September after their 4th birthday, or in Year 3 the September after their 7th birthday.
-However, places in other year groups are sometimes available, and occasionally children also join us mid-year, and we will do our best to accommodate you.
+Pupils generally join St Edward’s in Little Griffins Nursery Class after their third birthday, in Reception the September after their fourth birthday, or in Year 3 the September after their seventh birthday.
+However, places in other year groups are sometimes available, and occasionally children also join us mid-year.
+We will do our best to accommodate you.

 Step 1 – Initial enquiry

 Register your interest using the Register an Enquiry link below.
 Please complete as much information as possible.
 Our Registrar will be in touch to give you any information that you would like about the school.
 If you prefer, you can call Admissions on 0118 957 4342.

 You may already have visited us on one of our Open Days, but we will invite you for a personal tour of the school so you can see our cheerful classrooms and outdoor space on a normal school day.
 You will have the opportunity to discuss any questions you have with our Headteacher, Jonathan Parsons, and tell us about your child.

 Following your visit, Nursery-aged children will be invited in to meet Mrs Turner and spend some time with the Nursery children in Little Griffins.
 Children joining the main school will be invited to join us for an informal assessment, and we will ask you for a copy of a report from your child’s current setting.
 All being well, we will then offer your child a place at St Edward’s Prep.